outfox/fennecs.tech/docs/Streams/Stream.For.md

 ### Syntax... with Entity!

-Sometimes you want to know about the Entity that you're working on.
-Usually to make structural changes to it.
-It can be passed in as the first parameter, which must be an `in` parameter.
+Sometimes you need to know about the Entities that you're working on, often to add/remove components (or despawn) them.
+Each Entity is passed in as the first reference parameter, which must use the `in` keyword.

 ::: code-group
 ```cs [For(...) plain]